tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 ### By me

-All known bugs have been fixed in this version.
+All _known_ bugs have been fixed.

 ### By Oracle

 This editor uses the standard Swing component JTextPane.
 This is unfortunately not an optimal component.
 Specially for styling it gets slow for large documents.
 In earlier versions of Java 7 this component had a word wrap problem when deleting text either using backspace or cutting text.
 In that case it rerendered the text screwing up the format until new text was entered again. _As of Java 8 this bug is fixed_, but other new bugs have been added.
 They are however smaller and don't occur so often.

 Sometimes when the JTextPane is opened the pane will not render at all!
 Just increase the width of the window util text appears.
 Then save so that the window size for that file will be remembered.
 I have one and only one document for which this happens and I cannot tell what it is that causes the problem.
 This could be a mac only problem.

+### Other

+On Windows 7 generating a PDF within the editor throws a NullPointerException!
+This does not happen on Mac OS X, Linux, nor Windows 10.
+I see this as a Windows 7 bug.

 # The mddoc file type